 People volunteer at Helen & Douglas House for many reasons.
 Meet a few of our amazing volunteers to find out more about their experience and how does it feel when you donate your time and skills for us.

 Volunteering isn’t just good for us – it’s good for you

-Volunteering is a great way of helping terminally ill children, young adults and their families.
+Volunteering is a great way of helping terminally ill babies, children, and their families.
 But it does wonders for you, too.
 It’s a great way of making new friends, enhancing your CV and getting that warm, fuzzy feeling that comes from knowing you’re helping a good cause.
 A study by the Harvard School of Public Health even found that giving your time altruistically can help you lose weight, reduce your stress levels and make you healthier.

 ‘Thanks to all those who donate to this very worthwhile charity.
 It means so much to us.’ – Kay, Sienna’s Mum

 Help your local children’s hospice and you’ll be joining over 873 friendly people volunteering for Helen & Douglas House.
 Between them, our fantastic volunteers contribute 128,200 volunteer hours, bringing £1m of economic value to our income every year.
 Not only will you be helping us, but you can use your volunteer time to scrub away your stress while doing something to help terminally ill children.
 Even better, you can relax at the end of the day knowing that you’ve spent a few hours helping a great cause.